21 Day Kruger and Garden Route to Cape Town Adventure

 Day 19 – 20

-We leave Storm’s River Village at 09:00 in the morning after an extensive breakfast.
-We proceed further along the coast and the Garden route until we make a slight right turn and enter a completely different vegetation zone – Little Karoo – Semi-desert – Oudtshoorn (the unofficial international capital of the Ostrich).
-We stay at Backpackers Paradise for one night, from where you can either use the day and explore the world famous Cango Caves or wrestle with young cheetahs or other baby game at the Cango Wildlife Range.
+We’ll stay for one night at a homey family run backpacker lodge.
+From there you can either use the day to explore the world famous Cango Caves or visit an Ostrich Farm.
 If you want to have a cage dive to make yourself familiar with crocodiles in a close environment – not a problem!
-The backpacker is directly in Oudtshoorn so that restaurants, movies, bars and banks are literally down the road.
+The backpacker is in the centre of Oudtshoorn so restaurants, movies, bars and banks are literally down the road.

 Day 20 – 21